aoijs/website/src/content/docs/functions/usersInChannel.md

 ---
 title: $usersInChannel
-description: $usersInChannel will return all users who are connected to the specified voice channel.
+description: $usersInChannel will return all users who are connected to a specified voice channel.
 id: usersInChannel
 ---

-`$usersInChannel` will return all users who are connected to the specified voice channel.
+`$usersInChannel` will return all users who are connected to a specified voice channel.

 ## Usage